 "I raised my game a couple of notches out of the intimidation factor," Jack admitted.
 "He's a king of the industry.
 I've done a lot of movies, but when someone is on fire, at the peak of their powers, you feel like you have to earn your spot."

-What's psychologically interesting about Anaconda is the role swap.
-Rudd was originally cast in Jack's role.
+The two first met as kids at an audition.
+Both got their starts in video game commercials — Jack in an Atari ad, Rudd in one for Nintendo.
+Decades later, Rudd was originally cast in what became Jack's role.
 But when Jack joined the project, he insisted they switch parts.
 The result?
-Jack plays the straight man, a frustrated wedding videographer, while Rudd gets to be the wilder, more chaotic friend.
+Jack plays the straight man — a frustrated wedding videographer — while Rudd gets to be the wilder, more chaotic friend.

 On set, their chemistry was constant chaos.
 Director Tom Gormican struggled to keep them focused: "Getting these guys to stay focused is insane.
 Once they're acting, it's OK.
 It's in between takes where Jack is belting out a song and then Paul is coming in and Steve is singing."